 For articles in journals, exclusivity falls away one year following publication, for chapters in edited volumes after two years.
 Correspondingly, you may then (a) reproduce and distribute a print version of your contribution; (b) grant another publisher non-exclusive permission to reprint an article following its publication with us; (c) make the print identical version accessible online for non-commercial purposes only.
 In all cases, full reference is to be made to the original Mohr Siebeck publication and, for journal contributions where applicable, mention made of the article's DOI (Digital Object Identifier).

-For contributions in the likes of handbooks and guides (e.g., UTB volumes), the following applies: it is not permitted to reproduce or distribute the contribution in a print or electronic version without the publisher's permission.
+For contributions in the likes of handbooks and guides (e.g., UTB volumes and reference works such as RGG4), the following applies: it is not permitted to reproduce or distribute the contribution in a print or electronic version without the publisher's permission.
 Please get in touch with our rights department for full details.

 Monographs or parts thereof may neither be reproduced, distributed or made available online without the express permission of the publisher.
 However, we will be pleased to grant permissions to our authors for the purpose of internal university evaluations, or in the case of other special circumstances.
 Please get in touch with our rights department with full details.